King's Highway 12 - Images

 Highway 7 junction.
 The Central Ontario Route of the Trans-Canada

 Highway departs Highway 12 at this junction.
-Of course, there aren't
+This is not reflected by

 View looking south along Highway 12 approaching